juliendubost/black-jack-resolver/README.md

 	U-H: Surrender if possible else hit
 	U-Sp: Surrender if possible else split
 -----------------------------------------------------------------------------------
-Total expected value using this strategy is: 1.069313 (you win a total of 1.069313 every time you do an initial bet of 1)
+Total expected value using this strategy if double, split and surrender are allowed is: 1.069313 (you win a total of 1.069313 every time you do an initial bet of 1)
 -----------------------------------------------------------------------------------
 ```